natnaelengeda/natnaelengeda/README.md

 You can find all my projects here

 - 🔭 &nbsp;I’m currently working with Reactjs / Nextjs
-- 🌱 &nbsp;I’m currently learning Python, Vue
+- 🌱 &nbsp;I’m Specalize in JavaScript
 - 👨‍💻 &nbsp;Read more about my projects at [portfolio.alamondai.com](https://portfolio.alamondai.com/portfolio)

 <h3>Things I code with: </h3>